RapidsFi/Contracts/contracts/README.md

 A useful tool for managing token allowances is Revoke.cash.
 This service allows you to review and adjust the allowances you've set for various decentralized applications (DApps).

-##Contract Deployment
+## Contract Deployment
-For those interested in the technical specifics of the Subscription Contract or those who wish to inspect the contract for security reasons, you can view the deployeds contract here:
+For those interested in the technical specifics of the Subscription Contract or those who wish to inspect the contract for security reasons, you can view the deployed contract here:
 - Sepolia: [Contract](https://sepolia.etherscan.io/address/0x13c0b00a0bef323940fd7008925f39020bb85dc4)

 Please note that interacting directly with the contract should only be done by experienced users.
 Always ensure you understand the implications of any transactions you're signing on the blockchain.